Step 3

 3. Construct a data room for due diligence.

-Step 1: Set up an investor pipeline tracking system.
+Set up an investor pipeline tracking system.

 Use the template below to compile a list of target investors you plan to approach, track and monitor your progress.
 Click here to Download.